 The Base64 encoded version is the same public key, and you can Base64 decode this version to get the plain text version.

-Userfront uses a private key specific to your account to create JWT access tokens for your users.
+Userfront uses a private key specific to your workspace to create JWT access tokens for your users.

 This private key is not available in your dashboard: Userfront encrypts each private key such that it is only accessible during automated token creation.